Connect with others who understand.

 Heritable PAH

-Heritable or familial PAH is linked to a specific mutated gene that is passed along the family tree.
-Scientists have found a genetic link to mutations on the BMPR2 gene in most people with heritable PAH (HPAH).
+Heritable PAH (HPAH), also called familial PAH, is linked to a specific gene mutation (changes) passed along the family tree.
+Scientists have found a genetic link to mutations on the BMPR2 gene in most people with heritable PAH.
 In fact, more than 350 BMPR2 gene mutations can cause HPAH.
-Between 15 percent to 20 percent of PAH cases are heritable.
+Between 15 percent and 20 percent of PAH cases are heritable.

 Not all gene mutations are inherited.
-Some PAH-linked genetic mutations are spontaneous or have occurred in people without a family history of PAH or PH.
+Some PAH-linked genetic mutations are spontaneous (occur at random on their own) or occur in people without a family history of PAH or PH.

 Idiopathic PAH